Meets all aerial lift training requirements set by OSHA. Covers both boom and scissor lifts.

 Upon completing the aerial lift training online you will then take the included aerial lift test and upon passing it with a score of 80% or higher (you get two chances) you will immediately have acess to your printable aerial lift certification and wallet card.
 If you choose the training kit the certificate template comes with the kit materials.

-Yes, our Aerial Lift Training Kit contains an aerial lift powerpoint presentation (aka: boom and scissor lift training powerpoint presentation) along with training videos, exams, the student manual, posters and more.
+Yes, our Aerial Lift Training Kit contains a compliant OSHA aerial lift training powerpoint presentation (aka: boom and scissor lift training powerpoint presentation) along with training videos, exams, the student manual, posters and more.

 First, scissor lifts and boom lifts are not the same.
 In fact, they fall under different standards.
 But there are very similar principles involved with safely operating them, so we've combined them into one training program.
 Now, over the years various types of aerial lifts have come into the market.
 Each is better suited to handle certain jobs when compared to others.
 For this reason, it is vital you understand what type of aerial lift is best for the job at hand.